editor-js/link-autocomplete/README.md

 `endpointUrl` — url to the server's endpoint for getting suggestions as links.

+`queryParam` — param name to be send with search string.

 If there is no `endpointUrl` then tool will work only for pasted links.

 ## Server response data format